-The contract represents a legal obligation for the payroll processor to have access to the data in order to complete the payroll.
-Data processors must only process data as per the written instruction of their client, hence it is of the utmost importance that a comprehensive contract is in place.
+Processing data on behalf of your payroll clients is lawful as long as there is a written contract between you and your client.
+This contract represents a legal obligation for you, the bureau, to have access to the data in order to complete your client's payroll and provide payslips as agreed each pay period.
+Payroll bureaus must only process data as per the written instruction of their client, hence it is of the utmost importance that a comprehensive contract is in place.

-Additionally, the GDPR legislation sets out further requirements regarding what must be included in the contract between a payroll processor and their client.
+Additionally, the GDPR legislation sets out further requirements regarding what must be included in the contract between a payroll bureau and their client.
 These include, but are not limited to, confirmation of security, confidentiality and details of any sub-processor used.
-Businesses who need further assistance in relation to these new terms would be well advised to speak to their accountant or payroll bureau for further details.
+Payroll bureaus looking for further assistance in relation to these new terms would be well advised to speak to their payroll software provider for further details.